temporalio/documentation/docs/concepts/visibility.md

 | Text                  |             3             |             3              |             3              |       5        |

 Temporal does not impose a limit on the number of custom Search Attributes you can create with Elasticsearch.
 However, [Elasticsearch sets a default mapping limit](https://www.elastic.co/guide/en/elasticsearch/reference/8.6/mapping-settings-limit.html) that may apply.
-Custom Search Attributes are an Advanced Visibility feature and are not supported on Cassandra.
+Custom Search Attributes are an advanced Visibility feature and are not supported on Cassandra.

 Size limits for a custom Search Attribute: